balajirrao/kafka-streams-multi-runner/README.md

   to build the worker JAR.
 - The worker expects kafka to be running on `localhost:9085` with plaintext auth.
 - Run `sbt "coordinator / run 1 2 3"` to run the program "1 2 3" in the coordinator.
 This particular program reproduces
   the said bug.
-If no arguments are passed to the coordinator, it runs a random program endlessly.
+If no arguments are passed to the coordinator, it runs a random program.
 - The coordinator will output the following
   ```
       appid: 5e23aef6-b9f1-43a1-ba3e-ce7feedd99e6